bytzcurrency/slate-mn-setup/README.md

 EX. getaccountaddress masternode1

-Save this address in a txt file also, this is the address where you would have to send yoour 350,000 SLX as collateral for your masternode.
+Save this address in a txt file also, this is the address where you would have to send your 350,000 SLX as collateral for your masternode.

 **Step 5**